 At the 6th JCT-VC meeting (July 2011) in Torino, Italy, at least four contributions were proposed that process the boundaries of the intra predicted PU with filters, gradient-based prediction, and bi-directional prediction.
 The following proposals are the subject of the CE6.d experiment on “Intra prediction with secondary boundary” [7].
 [3] proposes two techniques to improve directional intra prediction: gradient-based prediction and bi-directional prediction.
 In gradient-based prediction the difference between two reference boundary samples is computed (interpolation may be required), weighted, and added to at least one column or row along the intra PU boundary, depending on horizontal or vertical prediction.
 In bi-directional prediction the reference samples on both ends of the direction are used (interpolation may be required), and the reference sample on the secondary boundary is weighted and added to the predicted intra PU sample.
 [4] proposes adding the weighted gradient between two reference samples to at least one column or row along the intra PU boundary for the vertical and horizontal prediction modes.
 [5] applies a filter across the boundary of planar prediction mode and applies a diagonal 2-tap filter to the secondary boundary depending on the intra prediction direction.
 [6] also applies a diagonal 2-tap filter across the secondary boundary depending on the intra prediction direction.

 The report on CE6.d [8] proposes the harmonization of the proposals above.
-This harmonized solution is also known as the result from “Test 13” in [9]. enumerates the BD-rate results according to the common test conditions for HM4.
-The average gain is -0.7% for classes A-E. enumerates the BD-rate results including class F sequences.
+This harmonized solution is also known as the result from “Test 13” in [9].
+Table 1 enumerates the BD-rate results according to the common test conditions for HM4.
+The average gain is -0.7% for classes A-E. Table 2 enumerates the BD-rate results including class F sequences.
 The average gain including class F is -0.6% for “All Intra HE” and -0.5% for “All Intra LC”.
 The reason for the smaller gain is class F, which has an average loss of 0.2%, mainly due to the sequences “ChinaSpeed” and “SlideEditing”, which have losses of respectively about 0.5% and 1%.

 This contribution proposes “intra prediction with selective secondary boundary” in order to turn the class F loss into a gain.